6 bad habits that could be damage your child’s teeth

 Cutting Up Sugar

 Moreover, healthcare costs are rising in metropolitan areas as disposable income rises.
 So make sure you're eating sweets without sugar.
 Ladoo, khajoor rolls, anjeer barfi, and many other sugar-free treats are available on several e-commerce sites.
 They substitute refined sugar with healthier alternatives like honey.
 There are numerous advantages to cutting up sugar from your diet.
 Diet Educator & Founder of Diabexy, Mr Lokendra Tomar shares six reasons sugar-free treats are becoming increasingly popular.
-Also Read - Ayurvedic Approaches To Neurological Well-Being: Nurturing Brain Health Naturally
+Also Read - Cataract prevention: Eye doctor shares 6 daily habits to protect your vision and reduce cataract risk

 Thumb-sucking-habit-in-kids